artcuddy/project3-enigma/README.md

 ### Title Section:

-* [Pyfiglet](https://www.geeksforgeeks.org/python-ascii-art-using-pyfiglet-module/#:~:text=pyfiglet%20takes%20ASCII%20text%20and,pyfiglet%20module%20%3A%20pip%20install%20pyfiglet) was installed and import pyfiglet was used to generate ASCII art for the title and subtitle of the game.
+* <a href="https://www.geeksforgeeks.org/python-ascii-art-using-pyfiglet-module/#:~:text=pyfiglet%20takes%20ASCII%20text%20and,pyfiglet%20module%20%3A%20pip%20install%20pyfiglet" target="_blank">Pyfiglet</a> was installed and import pyfiglet was used to generate ASCII art for the title and subtitle of the game.

 * The Figlet font banner3-D was used for the title of the game

 * For the subtitle the Figlet font used was digital.

-* Text is run from left to right over the screen with the message "Guess all 4 numbers to crack the ENIGMA code!" utilising [sys-stdout](https://www.geeksforgeeks.org/sys-stdout-write-in-python/) and sleep to printout the letters as if it was a type writer.
+* Text is run from left to right over the screen with the message "Guess all 4 numbers to crack the ENIGMA code!" utilising <a href="https://www.geeksforgeeks.org/sys-stdout-write-in-python/" target="_blank">sys-stdout</a> and sleep to printout the letters as if it was a type writer.

 ### Game files